CLI Commands

 --profile <name> Profile to install.
 Comma-separated for chaining: --profile coding,anton (default: default, env: AGENTIHOOKS_PROFILE)

 --force Clean install — resets install state (state.json, sync hashes, session caches, PID files, prod_bypass/, controls_flags/, voice_flags/, force_refresh/) and re-symlinks ~/.claude/ assets.
-Preserves broadcasts, enforcements, brain data, logs, quota accounts, .env, .venv, memory mirror.
+Preserves broadcasts, enforcements, brain data, logs, quota accounts, .env, .venv.

 Environment variables